RobertTheis/RobertTheis/README.md

 - 👀 I’m interested in learning new stuff, especially about AI technology, social networking, the effects of technology and software in businesses and making the world a better place.
-      Got into informatics as a kid, never pursued it, and have a lot to learn so...
+      Got into informatics as a kid, never pursued it until now, and have a lot to learn so...
 Bring it on! :D

 - 🌱 I’m currently studying business informatics in Bamberg, Germany.
 That's fun!
 Also learning how to do this thing called "coding" in several languages.